Chemists study the chemical and physical properties of substances, and develop and monitor chemical processes and production.

 Develops practical applications of experimental and research findings.

-The NSC produces employment projections to show where likely future job opportunities may be.
+JSA produces employment projections to show where likely future job opportunities may be.
 Employment projections data are only produced for occupations at the broad four digit Australian and New Zealand Standard Classification of Occupations (ANZSCO) level.
 While data are not available for this occupation, projections data are available for the parent occupation, Chemists, and Food and Wine Scientists, under the outlook section.

 Earnings and hours

 Around 83% of people employed as Chemists work full-time hours, in all their jobs combined.
 This is 17 percentage points above the all jobs average (66%).

 Full-time workers work an average of 42 hours per week in their main job.
 This is similar to the all jobs average (44 hours per week).